goharbor/harbor/tests/testcases/Group7-Replication/7-19-Rules-rule-filter.md

 # Environment:

-* This test requires at least one Harbor instance running and available.
+* This test requires at least one Harbor instance is running and available.
-* Need at least one project with atleast one replication rule.
+* Need at least one project with at least one replication rule.

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page,input some charactor in replication rules filter.
+2. In replication page,input some charactor in replication rules filter and then clear the filter.

 # Expected Outcome:

-* Rules can be filtered
+* Rules can be filtered, after clearing the filter, all rules are shown again.

 # Possible Problems:
 None